 A plugin that inserts Google maps into plugins is hardly newsworthy.

-But what about a plugin that not only does that job exceptionally well but also brings a wealth of location-based features to your WordPress install like geotagging posts, adding location context to your BuddyPress users’ activity or even letting them “check-in”?Did you know you can try Google Maps, our 100+ premium plugins and our other services absolutely FREE?!
+But what about a plugin that not only does that job exceptionally well but also brings a wealth of location-based features to your WordPress install like geotagging posts, adding location context to your BuddyPress users’ activity or even letting them “check-in”?Although we no longer update or maintain Google Maps, you can still download and use or customize the plugin!

 The updated Google Maps plugin from WPMU DEV does all this and more.
 Now that is worth talking about.

 There are, of course, many plugins in the WordPress plugin repository that will let you add a Google Map to your WordPress posts and pages, but the Google Maps plugin from WPMU DEV enables you to do a whole lot more.